github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

    working-with-source-locations
    abstract-syntax-tree-classes-for-working-with-java-programs

--  :doc:`Basic query for Java code <basic-query-for-java-code>`: Learn to write and run a simple CodeQL query.
+-  :doc:`Basic query for Java and Kotlin code <basic-query-for-java-code>`: Learn to write and run a simple CodeQL query.

--  :doc:`CodeQL library for Java <codeql-library-for-java>`: When analyzing Java code, you can use the large collection of classes in the CodeQL library for Java.
+-  :doc:`CodeQL library for Java and Kotlin <codeql-library-for-java>`: When analyzing Java/Kotlin code, you can use the large collection of classes in the CodeQL library for Java/Kotlin.

--  :doc:`Analyzing data flow in Java <analyzing-data-flow-in-java>`: You can use CodeQL to track the flow of data through a Java program to its use.
+-  :doc:`Analyzing data flow in Java and Kotlin <analyzing-data-flow-in-java>`: You can use CodeQL to track the flow of data through a Java/Kotlin program to its use.

 -  :doc:`Java types <types-in-java>`: You can use CodeQL to find out information about data types used in Java code.
 This allows you to write queries to identify specific type-related issues.